The Physics of the Climate Response to Doubling CO2

 For ECS = 4.0°C λp = -3.39 W/m^2/C λt = 2.46 W/m^2/C

-So this isn't proof that ECS = 3°C. But it does show that runaway warming like Venus is not really something to be concerned about, since this would require that at some point λt > λp and from that point λt increases with temperature at least as rapidly as λp increases.
+So this isn't proof that ECS = 3°C. However, warming rates are consistent with an ECS near 3°C. These calculations do show that runaway warming like Venus is not really something to be concerned about, since this would require that at some point λt > λp and from that point λt increases with temperature at least as rapidly as λp increases.
 But this is not at all likely.
 Perhaps more significantly, it also shows that to the extent we can constrain estimates for λt, we can also limit reasonable values for ECS.
 Likewise, constraining our estimate of ECS would also limit reasonable values for λt.
 The values for ECS, λt and λp cannot just be anything.
 They are related to each other and bound by known laws of physics.
 Constraining these values will continue to improve model simulations and predictions, but the the constraints that the laws of physics place on these values make it possible to understand the climate-related response to these perturbations to make reliable assessments of how the Earth's climate system will respond to doubling CO2.

 References: